Best IEP Resource for Understanding Florida's Matrix of Services

 Is the Matrix of Services the same as the IEP?

-No. The Matrix is a separate funding document that quantifies the cost of implementing the IEP.
-The IEP describes what services your child receives; the Matrix determines how much money the state allocates to the district to provide those services.
-They should align — but when they don't, your child's services are underfunded, and the district may claim it lacks resources to deliver what the IEP requires.
+No. The Matrix is a separate funding document that provides funding information associated with implementing the IEP.
+The IEP describes what services your child receives; the Matrix affects how much money the state allocates to the district.
+The funding level does not change the district's obligation to deliver the IEP services.

 Get Your Free Florida IEP Meeting Prep Checklist